-Homebase makes it easy to screen employees before every shift so your team and business can ensure workplace safety
+Easily screen employees before every shift so your team and business can ensure workplace safety.

 - Customize screening questions to comply with your state’s regulations

-- Require employees to complete screening when clocking in
+- Have employees complete the screening from home or when clocking in

 - Managers get real-time alerts when an employee indicates an issue